 When a child is in a foster family arrangement, the state or territory minister or the head of the state or territory department is usually the child’s guardian and will be the child representative.
 However, this may vary across states and territories.

 The state or territory minister or the head of a state or territory department may have a case manager from an organisation act on their behalf.
 The case manager will work with the foster family to include them in meetings with us and to understand any matters related to the NDIS.
-If a foster carer makes a request to become a child representative, we will make sure the child’s guardian and case manager are aware of the request.
+If a foster carer makes a request to become a child representative, we'll make sure the child’s guardian and case manager are aware of the request.

 We need written approval from the guardian to appoint someone else who doesn’t have parental responsibility to be the child representative.
 Sometimes a state or territory minister, or the head of a state or territory department, will give someone else the authority to provide us with written approval on their behalf.